Araluen Primary School has a commitment to student wellbeing and provides a range of programs and supports as detailed below.

 Implementation of SWPBS requires a commitment from the whole school community, particularly from the principal and leadership group.

-Breakfast Club is organised by our Student Wellbeing Coordinator with the assistance of our wonderful parent volunteers.
-Breakfast is available on Wednesdays and Thursdays from 8.30 a.m. in the Coolibah Cafe.
-Breakfast is provided at no charge and is available to all students to give them a healthy start to their day.
+Breakfast club is run by our Parents group and student leaders it is available on Wednesdays and Thursdays from 8.30 a.m. in the Coolibah Cafe.
+Breakfast is provided at no charge and is available to all students to give them a healthy start to their day and provide them with an opportunity to socialise with their peers before school.

 Each year, children in Foundation undergo a full medical check-up by a school nurse from the Department of Human Services.
-The School Nurse runs an information session for Foundation parents before the annual medical checks.
-He/she also follows up on children in other grades previously identified with medical concerns.
+She also follows up on children in other grades previously identified with medical concerns.
 Any other children may be referred by a teacher or at the request of a parent.
 This is a free service.

 Personnel to assist schools in both Education Programs/Assessments and Student Services (Counselling and Guidance / Speech Pathology) are available, after consultation with the school.